Configuration

 git-iris gen --provider openaiThemes

-git-iris config --theme silkcircuit-dusk
+git-iris studio --theme silkcircuit-dawn

-git-iris studio --theme silkcircuit-violetAdvanced Options
+git-iris gen --theme silkcircuit-vibrantAdvanced Options

 Debug Mode